Table of Contents

 Further, the income tax act also disallows ESI contributions deposited after the due date.
 The employers shall not get the deduction benefit of such contributions and will end up paying income on it.

-If you want to spend your valuable time in managing core business operations and not worrying about the statutory dues, try RazorpayX Payroll now!
+If you want to spend your valuable time in managing core business operations and not worrying about the statutory dues, experience payroll compliance automation like never before try RazorpayX Payroll now!

 It provides you with one-click, seamless and end-to-end automated payroll processing experience.
 Also, you can keep track of leaves and attendance, make vendor payments while being compliant with the latest regulations.